-News just in.
-Quentin Tarantino’s next cinematic feat, this time not set on a slave plantation or in a bizarre wooden cabin in the Rockies, is in cinemas this August.
+Quentin Tarantino’s next cinematic feat, this time not set on a slave plantation or in a bizarre wooden cabin in the Rockies, is in cinemas in a matter of days.
 Instead, it’s set in Hollywood in the 1970s, which at first glance is a curious choice, because the 1970s weren’t exactly tinsel town’s golden age.

 But that’s the point.
 This story (true to Tarantino form) is promising to be convincingly over-the-top, filled with no small amount of off-the-wall dialogue and questionable humour.
 Tarantino’s calling the film ‘a story that takes place at the height of hippy Hollywood’, whereby DiCaprio plays out-of-touch actor Rick Dalton, and Brad Pitt his equally out-of-touch stunt double, Cliff Booth.
 Both are former stars of a Western TV show.
 With their careers on the rocks, the pair embarks on an odyssey to reestablish their disintegrating stardom while Hollywood deals with the fallout of the infamous Charles Manson murders, which took place in LA in 1969.
 Ominously at the start of the film, DiCaprio’s character lives next door to Sharon Tate, who was murdered by Manson’s followers.
 One suspects there will be at least a touch of signature Tarantino gore in this latest tale.

-If you’d you’d like to get ahead of game, we’ve chosen three seasonal pieces that channel a touch of ‘70s chic in the best possible way.
-Have them on stand by for when this film hits cinemas, which is 9 August, if you’re wondering…
+If you’d you’d like to get ahead of game, we’ve chosen three pieces that channel a touch of ‘70s chic in the best possible way.
+Have them on stand by for when this film hits cinemas, which is 14 August, if you’re wondering…

-A chic alternative to denim, this teal suede trucker from Valstar comes in a reassuringly retro shade of teal, perfect for channeling a touch of ‘70s style in your late summer look.
-It’s cut from the company’s signature goat’s suede that’s gently tanned for optimal softness and it features all the right details; pointed breast pockets and front panels, a generous revere collar and smooth metal buttons.
+A chic alternative to denim, this suede jacket from Valstar comes in a reassuringly retro shade of conker brown, perfect for channeling a touch of ‘70s style in your late summer look.
+It’s cut from the company’s signature goat’s suede that’s gently tanned for optimal softness.

-These trousers are seriously sharp.
-A key piece from CMMN SWDN’s current 1970s inspired collection, they combine a distinctive shade of tan with a crisp tailored look, cut with a high-rise, wide legs and twin reverse pleats.
+These trousers from Dunhill are seriously sharp.
+They combine a distinctive shade of sand with a crisp tailored look, cut with a high-rise, wide legs and sharp central creases.
 Wear these high on the waist with a breezy camp collar shirt now, and pair with a charcoal rollneck and navy double-breasted blazer come autumn.